ImDaNintendo-WiiGuy/PlaybackPinball/README.md

 # PlaybackPinball
-A Windows 95-XP Pinball simulator using only MP3 &amp; OGG files!
+A Windows 95-XP Pinball simulator using only MP3 &amp; WAV files!

 Requirements:
 - An USB stick or microSD/TF card